Coffee Break

 “Have you been waiting on me buddy”, I said with tears in my eyes.

-She howled like she did when I used to play the blues on the piano, and I picked her up into my arms and rubbed her belly and ears.
+She howled like she did when I used to play the blues on the piano, and I picked her up into my arms and rubbed her belly.
 Then after a short reunion, together we walked into the light.
 There we were transformed into perfection for all eternity!

 Written by: Brett Wiley